maavilapa/maavilapa.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a responsible, dedicated, and committed person, passionate about Soccer and Artificial Intelligence.
+I am a responsible, dedicated, and committed person, passionate about Artificial Intelligence.
 I like tackling new challenges and staying at the forefront of advancements in AI and robotics 🤖.

  With experience as a Data Scientist and Deep Learning Engineer 🧑‍💻, and a Master's thesis focused on making Evolutionary Neural Architecture Search (NAS) more efficient and generalizable, I embrace a proactive approach to my work 💡.
 My daily motivation comes from my family, my thirst for knowledge, and my drive to apply cutting-edge technologies to help solve the problems our society faces 🌍.